|

 Illustrations by Stan Olson for "I Shot an Arrow Into the Air" by Rod Serling (Starwalk: New Dimensions in Reading (Silver Burdett Ginn, 1993)).
 Serling's teleplay was based on an idea by Madelon Champion and produced for the first season episode directed by Stuart Rosenberg, broadcast January 15, 1960.

-Two views of "The Hitch-Hiker" by Lucille Fletcher.
+Three views of "The Hitch-Hiker" by Lucille Fletcher.
+Illustration by Xavier Esqueda for Something Strange, ed.
+Marjorie B. Smiley, Domenica Paterno, and Mary Delores Jarmon (Macmillan Gateway English, 1969).
 Illustration by Mike Eagle for McDougal, Littell Literature: Green Level (1982).
 Illustrations by Douglas Snow from Adventures for Readers: Book Two (Harcourt Brace Jovanovich, 1985).
 Rod Serling adapted Fletcher's 1941 radio play for the first season episode starring Inger Stevens, directed by Alvin Ganzer, broadcast January 22, 1960.

 W.E.
 Terry’s illustration for “Elegy” by Charles Beaumont, from the February, 1953 issue of Imagination.
 “Elegy” was adapted by Beaumont for the first season episode directed by Douglas Heyes, broadcast Feb 19, 1960.